tpgillam/dotfiles/README.md

 # Installation

-Most configuration files will be installed by running `install`, with some exceptions:
+Most configuration files will be installed by running `./install`, with some exceptions:

 ## `bash_profile`
 Some subset of the contents of this file should be adapted into `~/.bash_profile`, `~/.bashrc` or `~/.profile`,